Given a string s

 longest = ""

-A more efficient solution uses dynamic programming.
-We can build a table dp
+A more efficient approach is to use dynamic programming.
+We create a 2D table dp

 where dp[i][j]